scorninpc/dockStupido/README.md

 Because I can!
 And because good docks is a death to create new applets.

+## What is missing?

+* Task list and pin icons are on initial dev
+* Finish application menu
+* Create a clock applet
+* Create a system tray applet
+* Create a sound applet
+* Create installer to auto-start easy
+* Create an interface to configure config.json

 ## Installation

 Get [PHP-GTK3](https://github.com/scorninpc/php-gtk3), complie or get appimage (but be careful, appimage not always updated).